ebassi/2016-guadec/2016-guadec.rst

 ==========================

 .. note::
-   It's important to note that up until now GTK was still not working on any other windowing systems outside of X11, a state of grace from which we fell later on.
+   It's important to note that GTK was still not working on any other windowing systems outside of X11, a state of grace from which we would soon fall out of.

 ----